 Plantations on peatlands are increasingly common in South Asia.
 Research on Malaysian and Indonesian palm oil farming has shown that the practice of clearing peat swamps and destroying their forests for plantations is contributing to global

 GHG emissions.
-Around 3 million hectares of tropical peatland forests have been cleared for palm oil agriculture, contributing between 16.6% and 27.9% of total greenhouse gas (GHG) emissions, which may be between 0.44% and 0.74% of annual
+Around 3 million hectares of tropical peatland forests have been cleared for palm oil agriculture, contributing between 16.6% and 27.9% of total GHG emissions, which may be between 0.44% and 0.74% of annual

 Perhaps the world’s largest tropical peatland source is Brazil.
 The Amazon Basin is a vast and rich wetland, and was identified as a significant emitter of carbon dioxide and methane, as a result of the burning and drainage of tropical

 wetland forests.
-As scientists continue to further understand the value of peat deposits, policy makers should pay particular attention to peatland restoration efforts, such as those carried out by the Wildlife Trust in the UK, in order to
+As scientists continue to further understand the value of peat deposits, policymakers should pay particular attention to peatland restoration efforts, such as those carried out by the Wildlife Trust in the UK, to

 mitigate the effects of climate change.

 Ospreys at the Foulshaw Moss Nature Reserve

 The Foulshaw Moss peatland restoration project is bringing back balance to the local ecosystem, which has even led to the return of ospreys to the region.
 Ospreys are fish-hunting birds and so prefer to live near bodies of water, such as